The Romeo Section

 The Romeo Section is a Canadian spy thriller television series created and written by Chris Haddock which debuted on October 14, 2015, on CBC Television.
 CBC renewed the series for a second season which began airing on October 5, 2016.
 The series ran for two seasons.

-Seasons
+Plot

 Season 1

 The series follows spymaster Professor Wolfgang McGee, an academic who secretly manages a roster of espionage assets.
 These assets, referred to as Romeo or Juliet spies, are informants engaged in intimate relations with intelligence targets.
 Wolfgang himself is a semi-retired Romeo operator, having worked his way up in an officially deniable "service" under the umbrella of Canada's intelligence community.
 Based in Vancouver, British Columbia, the Romeo and Juliet recruits infiltrate the city’s heroin trade and keep eyes on an asylum seeker, while their handler searches for the elusive faction leader of the Red Mountain Triad.

 Season 2

 In the Le Carré-esque second season, the master of espionage, Wolfgang McGee, steps away from his role of asset handler to investigate an attempted bombing in Vancouver.
 The case comes to Wolfgang through Harry, a shadowy government figure, who presents the theory that the attack could have been a false flag operation.
 For help, Wolfgang calls upon an old acquaintance, a black-balled spy named Norman.
 Together they review the chain of events surrounding the attack to uncover massive holes and blunders, either made by human error or deliberately, as sabotage.
 To find out which, the two spies investigate the mystery.

 Meanwhile, separated from Wolfgang, former assets Rufus and Lily use their Romeo skills to seduce their way up the ladder in the heroin trade and espionage circles.